Guide to the Survey of Employment, Payrolls and Hours

 Estimating population characteristics from a survey is based on the premise that each sampled unit represents, in addition to itself, a certain number of other units in the population.
 A basic survey weight is attached to each record to indicate the number of units in the population that are represented by that unit in the sample.

-Two adjustments are applied to the basic BPS weights to improve the reliability of the estimates.
-These basic BPS weights are first inflated to compensate for non-response.
-The non-response adjusted weights are then calibrated to ensure that estimates of total monthly payroll employment and monthly payrolls match estimates from the Canada Revenue Agency PD7 administrative source.
+To improve the quality of the estimates, the basic BPS weights are calibrated to ensure that estimates of total monthly payroll employment and monthly payrolls match estimates from the Canada Revenue Agency PD7 administrative source.

 The calibration is done using a generalized regression estimator.
 The model groups are mostly defined at the national and sub-sector levels (i.e., three-digit NAICS code or, in a few instances, four-digit); in a few cases, the enterprise size (measured by number of employees) and the provincial dimensions are used.
 Regression coefficients, calculated at the model group level, are applied to the estimates of total employment and payrolls from the administrative sources to estimate the additional variables.